 This course explores the different causes of action comprising tort law.
-Negligence, strict liability and intentional torts will be covered.
+Negligence, strict liability, workers compensation, and intentional torts will be covered.

 This course explores the rights, duties, and obligations of employers and employees within the Worker's Compensation and Social Security system.